ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-test-ballerina-code.md

 ## Writing and Running Tests

-To write tests, you need to import the `test` package in all ballerina test source files.
+To write tests, you need to import the `test` package in all Ballerina test source files.

 ```
 import ballerina/test;
 ```

 For structured projects, it is recommended to use a structured test model that is aligned with standard package semantics.
-Structured test model consists of a seperate tests directory in a ballerina package which allows you to isolate the source from the tests.
+Structured test model consists of a seperate tests directory in a Ballerina package which allows you to isolate the source from the tests.

-In a standard ballerina project, a package is mapped to a test suite.
+In a standard Ballerina project, a package is mapped to a test suite.
 Unit and integration tests bound to a package need to be placed in a subfolder called `tests/` within the package.
 All tests within a package’s `tests/` subfolder are considered to be part of the same test suite.

 Integration tests that are used to test the sources of combination of packages of a project needs to be placed at the project root level folder called `tests/`.